Third Party Sponsored Billing

 Prepaid plans are sponsors who pay a specified number of semesters or credit hour units based upon an original plan purchase made by the student's family.
 Please contact your prepaid plan directly for information about prepaid plan eligibility or your remaining prepaid plan benefits.

-Students who plan to use a prepaid plan at Texas Tech University are required to submit paperwork to Student Business Services at least 10 days prior to the first day of each semester.
+Students who plan to use a prepaid plan at Texas Tech University are required to submit paperwork to Student Business Services at least 10 days prior to the due date of the term.
 Student Business Services will not invoice your prepaid plan or accept payments from that plan until all required paperwork is received.
 Prepaid plan students are required to pay any charges not covered by their plan or to enroll in a payment plan by the established semester due dates.

 Texas Tuition Promise Fund